What makes a technical sports bra different to a crop top?

 If we wash and wear a Sports Bra 3 times a week, we can expect a very useful life of about 9 months out of our bra.
 But keep in mind, those who are 'hard on their bras', or don't wash according to the manufacturer’s recommendations will certainly reduce the usable lifespan.

-Here are some ways to know if your bra is no longer useful:
+Here’s how to know if your bra is no longer useful

 What is the best way to wash a bra?

 Our best recommendation is to always hand wash your bras.
-The torment of a washing machine will fast track damage to the materials resulting in premature stretch.
+The torment of a washing machine will fast track damage to the materials resulting in the premature stretch.

 If hand washing isn't an option then ensure that you place your bras in a bra/lingerie/wash bag with all the hooks done up.
-This will prevent your bras snagging on to other garments and stretching out.
+This will prevent your bras from snagging onto other garments and stretching out.

 NEVER put any bras in the tumble dryer.
-It is a certainly that materials will break down very quickly.
+It is a certainty that materials will break down very quickly.